-Lynn Butler ("Employee") worked as a Clerical Assistant with the Metropolitan Police Department ("Agency" or "MPD").
-On September 14, 2011, Agency notified Employee that she was being separated from her position pursuant to a Reduction-in-Force ("RIF").
+Wanderline Benjamin-Banks ("Employee") worked as a Computer Program Analyst with the Metropolitan Police Department ("Agency" or "MPD").
+On September 14, 2011, Agency notified Employee that was she was being separated from her position pursuant to a Reduction-in-Force ("RIF").
 The effective date of her termination was October 14, 2011.